cleitonsouza01/trade/docs/api/trade.md

     prorate_commissions()

-- Find the rates, if any, for the resulting positions by calling:
+- Find the fees, if any, for the resulting positions by calling:

-    find_rates_for_positions()
+    find_fees_for_positions()

 ### Attributes:
 + date: A string 'YYYY-mm-dd' representing the date of the operations on the container.